secretbosscode/nzbidx/README.md

 an external Postgres instance or setting up the database manually, create the role and database, install the extensions and apply the schema as described in [docs/db.md](docs/db.md).
 Once the extensions are installed the `nzbidx` role only needs ownership of the database—no additional privileges are required.
+The schema setup routine drops any superuser rights from the role as a final cleanup step, ensuring it runs as a regular user afterward.

 The application uses the `psycopg` driver for PostgreSQL connections.
 The Docker images install it from `pyproject.toml`, but local environments may need to run